Miscarriage and mental disorders: Posttraumatic stress disorder

 Women who have had clinical depression before the miscarriage are more likely to develop PTSD.
-Posttraumatic stress disorder is associated with miscarriage along with other traumatic events associated with pregnancy.
+Posttraumatic stress disorder is associated with miscarriage, along with other traumatic events associated with pregnancy.
 Those who experience recurrent miscarriage (>3) have a greater risk of developing PTSD than those who have experienced miscarriage once.
-An association between the gender of the infant lost through miscarriage exists whereby there is an increased chance of developing PTSD if the infant was a male.
+An association between the gender of the infant lost through miscarriage exists, whereby there is an increased chance of developing PTSD if the infant was a male.
 Knowing the cause of the miscarriage does not reduce the risk of developing PTSD.
 Finding a 'meaning' for the loss reduces the risk of developing PTSD.
 A negative outlook regarding the world in general is correlated with increased levels of PTSD.
 Poor self-esteem is also related to developing PTSD after the loss.
 If memories of the loss are considered intense, risk for PTSD is increased.
 There are concerns that PTSD in mothers may have a negative impact on children born after the event.

 Though the development of PTSD in women and families after the loss has been identified, the presence of PTSD in a woman who is pregnant is detrimental.
-Women with PTSD are thought to be at a higher risk of prenatal loss, perinatal loss, pregnancy complications, ectopic pregnancy, preterm birth and growth abnormalities in the fetus.
+Women with PTSD are thought to be at a higher risk of prenatal loss, perinatal loss, pregnancy complications, ectopic pregnancy, preterm birth, and growth abnormalities in the fetus.

 PTSD in a mother is suspected to increase the risk of autism, hypertension, cardiovascular diseases, and type 2 diabetes in a child.

 Depression and anxiety

-43% of women who miscarry are found to have depression, anxiety disorders, and obsessive-compulsive disorder.
+Depression and anxiety are frequently reported symptoms in women following miscarriages.
+Women who miscarry have double the risk of being clinically diagnosed with a depressive or anxiety disorder compared to women who have not experienced such a loss.
+And about 43% of women who miscarry are diagnosed with depression and anxiety disorders.
+There is also an increased risk of depression for women who have had a previous miscarriage, ranging up to 1.4 times as likely for those with 3 or more miscarriages.
+This may be due to the psychological impact of the loss itself.
+Women who experience perinatal loss may experience more intense symptoms and emotional distress that can extend beyond typical reactions and can meet the criteria for psychiatric disorders.
+A 2025 review of 29 studies from different countries included 35,375 women who experienced miscarriages, they reported that 32.5% of them experienced anxiety symptoms and 30.1% depressive symptoms.
+The overall prevalence of these depressive symptoms was at 30.7%, although the studies show a wide variation based on geographic regions.

-Complicated grief is an atypical response to a miscarriage.
-It differs from the more common form of grief that occurs after a miscarriage.
-The grieving process associated with other events such as the loss of a spouse or parent is expected to decline in a predictable and steady rate.
-This not true for those experiencing grief after a miscarriage because only 41% follow the expected decline in grief while most (59%) do not fit this pattern.
+Other factors for depression and anxiety symptoms after a miscarriage include a family history of mental disorders, no children before the miscarriage, and weak support systems.